-Your chapter has a unique opportunity to mentor new pilots and re-activate lapsed pilots, as well as share your knowledge and experience with a whole new generation of folks who, given the chance, are sure to become as passionate about airplanes as way you are.
+Your chapter has a unique opportunity to mentor new pilots and re-activate lapsed pilots, as well as share your knowledge and experience with a whole new generation of folks who, given the chance, are sure to become as passionate about airplanes as you are.
 Your chapter will benefit too, by reaching out to the public in a new way, bringing them into your midst and helping to build a sense of belonging that our EAA community is founded upon.

-Don't forget to ask a member to step up and become your chapter's Eagle Flight Leader.
-Your Eagle Flight Leader can also hold other positions within the chapter such as Young Eagles Coordinator, Membership Chairman, or any other officer position.
+Don't forget to ask a member to step up and become your chapter's EAA Eagle Flights Leader.
+Your EAA Eagle Flights Leader can also hold other positions within the chapter such as Young Eagles Coordinator, Membership Chairman, or any other officer position.

-The Eagle Flights Program is designed to be a special, one-onone flight experience with an EAA chapter's Mentor Pilot.
-Unlike the Young Eagles program, Eagle Flights are not conducted in a rally environment.
+The EAA Eagle Flights Program is designed to be a special, oneon-one flight experience with an EAA chapter's Mentor Pilot.
+Unlike the Young Eagles program, EAA Eagle Flights are not conducted in a rally environment.